Financing Your ADU: Options and Considerations

 Final Thoughts

-Financing a modular ADU requires careful planning, research, and budgeting to ensure your investment aligns with financial goals while avoiding overextension.
+Financing a ADU requires careful planning, research, and budgeting to ensure your investment aligns with financial goals while avoiding overextension.
 The various financing options—home equity loans, HELOCs, construction loans, personal loans, and government-backed programs—each offer different benefits and drawbacks depending on your specific situation.

 Understanding the ADU modular cost completely, including all site work, connections, permits, and soft costs, prevents underestimating required financing.
 Comparing multiple lenders and loan products ensures you secure favorable terms rather than accepting the first approval received.